SeUniVr/RESTgym/README.md

 ### Usage

+Please follow the steps below to conduct your experiment:

 #### Building or downloading Docker images

 `python3 build.py`

+This script manages the building of Docker images for the APIs and testing tools.
+It builds local images (if available) and downloads our pre-built images from our repositories on Docker Hub ([https://hub.docker.com/u/restgym](https://hub.docker.com/u/restgym)).

 #### Experiment execution

 `python3 run.py`

+This script orchestrates the execution of testing sessions for each testing tool across all APIs, allowing for multiple repetitions.
+The executions are parallelized to minimize overall execution time.
+Upon launch, the script prompts the user for the number of repetitions for each testing tool and API configuration, then executes the remaining sessions.
+For example, if a previous execution of the script was set to run 3 repetitions and the user relaunches the script specifying a total of 5 repetitions, the script will only execute the 2 remaining repetitions.

 #### Integrity check

 `python3 run.py`

+This script check the integrity of the executed testing sessions.
+It ensures that metrics were consistently collected throughout the experiment, verifies that an adequate number of requests were recorded by the proxy, and confirms that coverage samples are always increasing (as coverage cannot decrease).

+In the event of a corrupted execution, the user will be prompted to decide whether to delete the execution.
+If the user chooses to delete it, they should re-execute the removed session using the `run.py` script.

 #### Processing raw results

 `python3 process_results.py`

+This script processes the raw data to extract measures of effectiveness and efficiency, generating a comprehensive report for each execution, along with a cumulative report that summarizes all executions.